Haddock vs Cod: Is One Better? A Complete Comparison

 Omega-3 Fatty Acids

-Haddock and cod contain omega-3 fatty acids.
+Cod has more omega-3 fatty acids than haddock.
 Omega-3 fatty acids are heart healthy and help keep arteries healthy.
 One way they accomplish this is by keeping bad cholesterol low and good cholesterol high.

 In addition, they help keep the blood vessels healthy by reducing inflammation, plaque build-up, triglycerides and can help keep the heart rhythms more normal.